Japan extends food aid to Nepal

-The Assistance is provided with the basic objective of enabling Nepal to procure rice and supply it to the food deficit districts.
-The Nepal Food Corporation (NFC) will distribute it through its national distribution network.
+today.
+The assistance is provided with the basic objective of enabling the Nepal government to procure rice and supply it to food deficit districts.
+Nepal Food Corporation (NFC) is to distribute it through its national distribution network.